snap-research/sds/README.md

     - if `src` is a local or remote CSV/parquet/json file, it reads the index from there.
     - if `src` is a local or remote directory, it scans the directory and constructs an index from the files.
     - if `src` is a local or remote index wildcard (e.g., `/path/to/*.csv`), it scans the files matching the wildcard and constructs an index from them.
-2. Then, we save the index on the node as a parquet file (for memory efficient chunked reading) and return an index metadata object.
+2. Then, if it's a lazy index (controlled via `lazy_index_chunk_size`), we broadcast the index metadata to each rank.
+If not lazy, we save the index on the node as a parquet file (for memory efficient chunked reading) and return an index metadata object.
 3. After that, the dataset init initializes an "empty" downloader (without initializing the downloader workers).
 Without workers, the downloader can be used for random access queries, such as `dataset[0]`, which will download the sample with blocking.
 3. When the iterator is created, we initialize the downloader workers, which will download samples in parallel and cache them on disk.
 4. Then, each dataloading worker reads its index chunk, shuffles it and starts the generator, which yields samples one by one.
+If it's a lazy index, then each worker would be reading index chunks with some prefetching (via downloading threads).
 5. The downloader yields the indicies of the downloaded samples.
 Then, we look up the sample metadata by its index and process it through a sequence of sample processing callbacks (named transforms).
 6. Sample transforms are very flexible and you can incorporate any processing logic you want, such as decoding images/videos/audios, applying augmentations, etc.
 7. The are "presets" of sample transforms which should cover 80% of the cases for image/video/text-to-video/etc use cases.